Musqueam Day and the Guerin decision

 What the Guerin decision said

-The SCC decision confirmed that the Crown’s Indian Agent misled Musqueam about the terms of the lease with Shaughnessy Golf Course, resulting in a lease with much less favourable terms for the First Nation.
+The SCC decision confirmed that the Crown’s Indian Agent misled Musqueam about the terms of the lease with Shaughnessy Golf Course, resulting in a lease with much less favourable terms for Musqueam.

 A court majority agreed that the nature of Aboriginal rights imposes an enforceable, pre-existing “fiduciary” responsibility upon the Crown – the government must act in the best interest of Indigenous peoples and uphold Aboriginal rights.

 In the Guerin case, the inherent right to Aboriginal title, first recognized in the Royal Proclamation of 1763, was established as a sui generis land right.
-This means that land title is a unique, inherent, collective right to the use of and jurisdiction over traditional territories that is a result of ancestral occupation and relationship with our lands.
+This means that Aboriginal land title is a unique, inherent, collective right to the use of and jurisdiction over traditional territories.
+It is a right resulting from ancestral occupation and relationship with our lands.
 Therefore, the Crown has a fiduciary responsibility to act in the best interest of an Indian Band in relation to its Indian reserve lands.

 Impacts of the Guerin decision